jb2849/MOIR/README.md

 # MOIR
 Some rough dynamic examples of MOIR as shown below images.
-The codes may release as a encrypted software in future depending on the confidential requirements from authorities.
+The codes may release as an encrypted software in future depending on the confidential requirements from authorities.

+This repo is created by
+Junchi Bin
+School of Engineering, University of British Columbia, Okanagan Campus

 ## VI-Thermal
 ### Car